- Deprecated hooks

 Runs whenever the value of goods being purchased is calculated.

-critter arg1 - the critter doing the bartering (either dude_obj or inven_dude) critter arg2 - the critter being bartered with int arg3 - the default value of the goods critter arg4 - table of requested goods (being bought from NPC) int arg5 - the amount of actual caps in the barter stack (as opposed to goods) int arg6 - the value of all goods being traded before skill modifications critter arg7 - table of offered goods (being sold to NPC) int arg8 - the total cost of the goods offered by the player int arg9 - set 1 if the "offers" button was pressed (not for a party member), otherwise 0 int ret1 - the modified value of all of the goods (pass -1 if you just want to modify offered goods) int ret2 - the modified value of all offered goods
+critter arg1 - the critter doing the bartering (either dude_obj or inven_dude) critter arg2 - the critter being bartered with int arg3 - the default value of the goods critter arg4 - table of requested goods (being bought from NPC) int arg5 - the amount of actual caps in the barter stack (as opposed to goods) int arg6 - the value of all goods being traded before skill modifications critter arg7 - table of offered goods (being sold to NPC) int arg8 - the total cost of the goods offered by the player int arg9 - 1 if the "offers" button was pressed (not for a party member), 0 otherwise int arg10 - 1 if trading with a party member, 0 otherwise int ret1 - the modified value of all of the goods (pass -1 if you just want to modify offered goods) int ret2 - the modified value of all offered goods

 Runs whenever Fallout is calculating the AP cost of using the weapon (or unarmed attack).
 Doesn’t run for using other item types or moving.
 Note that the first time a game is loaded, this script doesn’t run before the initial interface is drawn, so if the script effects the AP cost of whatever is in the player’s hands at the time the wrong AP cost will be shown.
 It will be fixed the next time the interface is redrawn.
 You can get the weapon object by checking item slot based on attack type (